stormpath/stormpath-documentation/source/auth_z.rst

 Permissions in Stormpath can be modeled as an array inside the ``customData`` resource.
 They can be as simple as a key-value pair, or more complex objects.
 A user Account could have their user-unique permissions defined in a ``customData`` resource linked to from their Account.
 At the same time, their Account would be linked to the application-wide "Admin" Group which would have its own linked ``customData`` resource that would contain definitions of the permissions of all the users with the Admin role in your application.

 For more information about adding customData to a user, please see the :ref:`Account Management section <add-user-customdata>`.

+.. only:: rest

-And to find out all the different things you can do with customData please see the :ref:`Reference chapter <ref-customdata>`.
+  To find out all the different things you can do with customData please see the :ref:`Reference chapter <ref-customdata>`.

+.. only:: csharp or vbnet

+  (dotnet.todo) Add link to SDK documentation for Custom Data?

+  .. only:: csharp

+  .. only:: vbnet

+.. only:: java

+  (java.todo) Add link to SDK documentation for Custom Data?

+.. only:: nodejs

+  (node.todo)

+.. only:: php

+  (php.todo) Add link to SDK documentation for Custom Data?

+.. only:: python

+  (python.todo) Add link to SDK documentation for Custom Data?

 Checking User and Role Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^